 You also need to avoid negative or fear-based thinkers.
 Fear is diametrically opposed to love and love is the main nutrient baby needs.
 For example, some "experts" see everything in terms of risk, consequences, worst-case scenario, and avoidance of harm.
 For sure, you need to be informed and prepared (you can't stick your head in the sand and hope everything will be fine), but you also need to focus on perfection and to trust your body and what it can do when well enough prepared.

-Guilt or self-esteem can also be a big problem, often associated with prior abortions or unloving sexual acts, for example.
+Guilt or low self-esteem can also be a big problem, often associated with prior abortions or unloving sexual acts, for example.
 Guilt is fairly ubiquitous but a bigger problem for some than others.
 If you are already pregnant then by definition you must be worthy.
 If you aren't pregnant that doesn't make you unworthy - "the great midwife in the sky" doesn't judge people according to whether they have children or not - but a successful pregnancy is nonetheless an outer sign of an internal truth.

 The caution here is that you cannot easily receive what you believe you cannot receive.
-And yes, I know, saying, "Don't feel guilty" is at least as futile as saying, "Don't be anxious," but, by way of preparation, our guilt and self-esteem are issues to be dealt with if they can be.
+Yes, I know, saying, "Don't feel guilty" is at least as futile as saying, "Don't be anxious," but, by way of preparation, our guilt and self-esteem are issues to be dealt with if they can be.

 As we know in Body Electronics, trauma can be suppressed into any body structure, particularly the connective tissue and musculature.
 Through a great combination of circumstances such as sexual trauma, prior birth trauma, sexual inhibition or excess, much of which may be genetically inherited, a woman may be particularly prone to suppressing such experiences into the structures of the pelvic floor.
 This may result in muscle spasm, numbness, loss of tone, lack of muscle control and general restriction in the areas surrounding and in the birth canal.
-This can make it difficult to allow the "openness", flexibility, or relaxation required to facilitate an easy and painless natural child birth.
+This can make it difficult to allow the "openness", flexibility, or relaxation required to facilitate an easy and painless natural childbirth.

 Natural Preconception, Birth, and Babycare Links